ptrstn/deepcolor/deepcolor/README.md

 ## Command line tool

-You can also color your images without using python code.
+You can also colorize your images without using python code.
-For this purpose the ```deepcolor``` command line tool will be installed along with the project itself.
+For this purpose the ```deepcolor``` command line tool is installed together with the project itself.
 All colorized images will be saved as ```colorized_<old_filename>_strategy.<suffix>```

 ### Usage